 7For the stuff they had was sufficient for all the work to make it, and too much.

-8All the wise–hearted men among those who did the work made the tabernacle with ten curtains of fine twined linen, blue, purple, and scarlet, with cherubim, the work of the skillful workman they made them.
+8All the wise-hearted men among those who did the work made the tabernacle with ten curtains of finely twisted linen, blue, purple, and scarlet, with cherubim, the work of the skillful workman they made them.

-9The length of each curtain was 28 cubits, and the breadth of each curtain four cubits.
-All the curtains had one measure.
+9The length of each curtain was 28 cubits,a and the width of each curtain four cubitsb.
+All the curtains had the same measure.

 10He coupled five curtains to one another, and the other five curtains he coupled one to another.